ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

-For connections that can detect more than one packet loss per round trip (i.e., a connection where C.has_selective_acks is true), BBRCheckStartupHighLoss() exits Startup based on packet loss if the following criteria are all met:
+For connections that can detect more than one packet loss per round trip (i.e., a connection where C.has_selective_acks is true), CheckStartupHighLoss() exits Startup based on packet loss if the following criteria are all met:

 * The connection has been in fast recovery for at least one full packet-timed